fabiojmendes/Autosys/README.md

 ### Deployment

 The firmware has to be flashed straight to the device.
 The repo has more instructions on how to do this.
 Container images are provided for the api and web components which can then be deployed using docker or podman.

 ## Tempsys

 Tempsys is a monitoring system designed to measure the temperature of commercial fridges and freezers.
 It is meant to monitor the behaviour of these units and anticipate any possible failures or misuse and prevent food degradation.

 It consists of a extremely power efficient Bluetooth LE module coupled with a MCP9808 i2c digital thermometer.
 The whole system is powered by a single CR-2032 coin cell battery with autonomy of more than a year.

 While the low power bluetooth module is responsible to emit advertising packets with the temperatures.
-A more powerful device connected to the main power will collect those results and ship them via mqtt using the line protocol as described earlier for doorsys.
+A more powerful device connected to the main power will collect those results and ship them via MQTT using the line protocol as described earlier for doorsys.

 On the backend, telegraf and influxdb are used to collect and store those metrics.
 A Grafana [dashboard](#tempsys-dashboard) is configured with alerts in case temperatures are sustained above certain threshold.

 On top of the temperature, the module will also send its current voltage and RSSI for observability purposes.
 This will help predict when it is time to